 Essex County Chronicle, 14 April 1916

-page 3, see xerox on newspaper file.
-County Appeal Tribunal.
+page 3, County Appeal Tribunal.
 At Witham Police Court.
 Six hours.
 Lots of appeals from several areas.
 Chair was Mr Collingwood Hope, KC.

 Hatfield Peverel case.